 I like that last theory the best, as absolute motion drag would also explain why the armies of Tellos haven’t developed kinetic energy weapons.
 Without drag, a steel spear dropped off the side of the continent would accelerate to meteoric speeds, and all you’d need to do to aim it is point some mirrors at darkstone actuated fins.
 Or just drop huge boulders from skyships.
 The fact that this isn’t done seems to indicate that continuous drag of some kind exists over and above what one would expect from air resistance.
 This might be hinted at when Daylen recollects that “a man could fall at most around two hundred kilometers an hour” which, on earth, is relative to air speed (Everfall air would be falling downward, increasing the maximum absolute speed) and at sea level (the vast depth differences would result in drastic pressure differences as well, leading to very different terminal velocities) and in the belly-down-spread position (nearly 300 kph for head down, or more if you’re wearing a streamlined suit).
 So even if Daylen is in a stable skydiving position, we would expect the air around him to carry him at much more than 200 kph unless other factors come into play.
 Could there be some form of Aetherial drag in Everfall?

-Sadly, as with cloud formation, this fan-fix is also sabotaged by in-story exposition.
+However, as with cloud formation, the book’s exposition challenges this theory.
 We are explicitly told that Daylen’s terminal velocity increases dramatically with his increased mass.
 A minor conundrum.
 But if there’s no absolute frame drag, why aren’t there kinetic energy weapons?
 The Arch Knights, at least, could use them to terrifying effect!
 It would be the perfect kamikaze weapon as well, which you would have thought Mr. Daylen “I’m so brilliant that I invent all the cool stuff but also evil enough to send my troops to certain death” Namaran would have been all to happy to employ.
-Honestly, I thought that’s what the “annihilators” were until it turned out they were just big huge stupid dissapointing skyships like any three year old could come up with.
+I initially believed the “annihilators” to be such weapons until it turned out they were just big huge stupid disappointing skyships like any three year old could come up with.

 The book does describe the airflow spreading out over the continent as we would expect, wind blowing outward at the edges as it flows over.
 If the wind currents are constant and strong enough, one might expect kite-like vines to develop, held aloft by dynamic sail lift rather than static trunks or stalks.
 As far as technology goes, windmills seem an obvious option.
 Large birds might also be common in these areas, especially since they don’t have to develop the lift to gain altitude.
 With the constant winds, takeoff could be as easy as spreading their wings.